Skip to content

 Is It Hard to Get Into King University?
 Acceptance Rate & Requirements

-King University, located in Bristol, Tennessee, keeps admissions accessible, extending offers to roughly 100% of those who apply.
+King University, located in Bristol, Tennessee, admits most of the students who apply; the acceptance rate is roughly 100%.
 Admitted students typically arrive with a mid-range ACT score around 21.
-The school reports a graduation rate of roughly 47%.
+The graduation rate is roughly 47%.

 Can I Afford It?